dyrkabes/Carpool/README.md

 ## Technical details
 ### Overview
-Basically the app utilizes SOLID principles though a couple of places could be enchanced.
+Basically the app utilizes SOLID principles.
 I used a MVP - VIP variation with coordinators.
 The basic flow is the following: the `AppCoordinator` creates a UITabBar subclass with the main data provider `AppDataWorker`.
 Then it asks the `CarListCoordinator` and the `MapCoordinator` for the TabBar's view controllers.
 Each view controller is configred inside its coordinator.

 A screen consists of the following entities: View, Presenter and Interactor.
 Their responsibilities are similar to their siblings from VIPER.